 Fill out this form and a Narconon Consultant will contact you.

 Please provide as much information as possible.

-Certified Addiction Counselor and Staff Member at Narconon Colorado.
+Staff Member at Narconon Colorado.

 Three months before I arrived at Narconon, my life was rough.
 I lied, cheated and disregarded every bit of help that was offered.
 This is coming from talks with friends and family members.
 I was in such a state that I never thought that I could ever feel better again, I didn’t care whether I lived or died…